 Shefali Goel, Senior Research Analyst, Research and Consulting, 6Wresearch, in the GCC market says several contributing factors have pushed up demand for more advanced systems.

 “Analogue video surveillance cameras are gradually becoming obsolete and are being overtaken by IP based technology systems due to their superiority in terms of higher remote accessibility and video analytics support.
 Further, government regulations that promote the installation of high-resolution surveillance cameras in public areas have also led to an increase in demand for IP video surveillance systems in the GCC region.”

 India’s leading surveillance technology provider Matrix Comsec says while Big Brother-style CCTV will still be in demand, it will go well beyond what we’ve come to accept and will be of paramount importance to the banking industry.

-The Matrix SATATYA range is being billed as the next big product in critical, pro-active security with centralised monitoring.
-The range can also be seamlessly integrated with other peripheral security systems including fire alarms, ATMs and vibration sensors.
-Future integrated systems, says Joshi, will help detect and deter crime with its smart technology, advanced sensors and intelligent video analytics - helping to prevent and protect banks from financial losses or loss of life due to criminal activity.
+The Matrix SATATYA range is being billed as the next big product in critical, pro-active security with centralized monitoring.
+The range can also be seamlessly integrated with other peripheral security systems including fire alarms, ATMs, and vibration sensors.
+Future integrated systems, says Joshi, will help detect and deter crime with its smart technology, advanced sensors, and intelligent video analytics - helping to prevent and protect banks from financial losses or loss of life due to criminal activity.